 In 1917, Caesar Kleberg was appointed to the State Game, Fish and Oyster Commission (now the Texas Parks and Wildlife Department).
 He served on the Commission for 20 years.
 His lobbying succeeded in closing the turkey season for a decade, which aided in the recovery efforts of the wild turkey.
 Caesar convinced Bob Kleberg, Jr. to hire Val Lehmann in the mid-1930’s as one of the first wildlife biologists to work for a private ranch in South Texas.

 Caesar Kleberg passed away in 1946.
 In his will he created the Caesar Kleberg Foundation for Wildlife Conservation.
 Initially, the Foundation funded wildlife projects across a broad spectrum.
 In the late 1970’s and early 1980’s, the Trustees began to redirect the funds and focus on South Texas, the place where Mr. Caesar’s work had first begun.
 On January 8th, 1981, the Caesar Kleberg Wildlife Research Institute was created with a gift from Caesar Kleberg Foundation for Wildlife Conservation.
-The gift went to the College of Agriculture at Texas A&I University (now the College of Agriculture, Natural Resources, and Human Sciences at Texas A&M University-Kingsville).
+The gift went to the College of Agriculture at Texas A&I University (now the Dick and Mary Lewis Kleberg College of Agriculture and Natural Resources at Texas A&M University-Kingsville).
 The Foundation to this day generously supports the Institute, along with a growing number of benefactors from across the state who share Mr. Caesar’s love for the wildlife and habitats of South Texas.

 Caesar Kleberg was one of the great conservationists of our time.
 His name appears on university bulletin boards around the world, as the Institute advertises for graduate students or research scientists.
 In addition, his name now appears in hundreds of scientific journals and articles produced by Institute faculty, reporting discoveries about wildlife and their habitats.
 Fortunately for all concerned – Mr. Caesar’s legacy continues.